rave-altfred/product-snap/droplet/README.md

 This will:
 - Authenticate with DigitalOcean Container Registry
 - Push the Docker image
+- Push the cache image (for faster subsequent builds)
 - Verify the upload

+**Cache Management:**
+- Cache is pushed by default for team/CI benefits
+- Skip cache push: `PUSH_CACHE=false ./droplet/push.sh`
+- First build has no cache (normal)
+- Subsequent builds reuse cache from registry

 ### 5. Deploy to Droplet